New Jersey Estate Planning: The Difference Between a Conservatorship and a Guardianship

 Duties of a Guardian

-A guardian of the person makes decisions on behalf of the individual such as where the individual lives, medical decisions including medical treatment, and keeps up with the personal, day-to-day maintenance of the individual.
+A guardian of the person makes decisions on behalf of the individual, such as where the individual lives, medical decisions including medical treatment, and keeps up with the personal, day-to-day maintenance of the individual.
 All actions by the guardian must be in the best interest of the individual.
-Guardians can also decide who the individual spends time with.
-Some actions such as giving medications that have serious side effects may need additional court approval.
+Guardians make decisions about residence, medical care, and day-to-day personal needs to the extent authorized by the court, while giving due regard to the person’s preferences.
+Courts may require specific approval for certain extraordinary treatments; the judgment of guardianship defines the scope of authority.

 The guardian is usually a spouse, a relative such as a son or daughter, or a trusted friend.
 Parents generally do not need approval to take care of their children.
 Guardians do not have to be related to the individual.
 Lawyers, private organizations, state agencies such as the New Jersey Bureau of Guardianship Services, and professional guardians can also be appointed as guardians of a person.